Q+A with Co-Head of TIFF, Cameron Bailey

 Is there anything new this year other than the films?

-One of the things I have always appreciated is how well organized TIFF is.
+One of the things I have always appreciated is how well-organized TIFF is.
 From scheduling hundreds of movies to ensuring all the guests are where they need to be.
 What are the challenges to pulling off a festival like this?

-There are many levels to it but I think most of it boils down to the volume of films, of people and just the brevity of time.
+Cameron Bailey: There are many levels to it, but I think most of it boils down to the volume of films, people, and just the brevity of time.
 We are selecting from over 6000 feature films over the course of just a few months.
-The programming team and submission team is making sure they all come in and are screened when they need to be and are processed, assessed and dealt with.
+The programming and submission teams ensure they all come in and are screened when needed and are processed, assessed and dealt with.
 Once the films are selected, many different teams are working to make sure the festival comes of smoothly.
-There is a whole team in our communications department that makes sure the interviews, including our conversation, are organized properly.
+A whole team in our communications department makes sure the interviews, including our conversation, are organized properly.
 Teams working on the visitor experience for our audience.
-All of them are working with at a lot of stuff coming at them in a short time and people learn how to deal with that and we put some good processes in place over the years and we try to hire the very best that we can.
+All of them are working with a lot of stuff coming at them in a short time, and people learn how to deal with that, we put some good processes in place over the years, and we try to hire the very best that we can.

 I want to hit with you some rapid-fire questions.

-(Laughing) Uh oh.
+Cameron Bailey: (Laughing) Uh oh.
 Ok.

-Ok I have to be fast and not think to much…Alfred Hitchock’s Vertigo.
+Cameron Bailey: Ok, I have to be fast and not think too much . . .
+Alfred Hitchcock’s Vertigo.

 You’ve interviewed basically everybody.
 You probably have Lady Gaga coming over for dinner.
 When is the last time you got star struck?

-It’s a great experience.
-It is one of the most remarkable cultural experiences you will have and it’s just a few hours from your door in Ottawa.
+Cameron Bailey: It’s a great experience.
+It is one of the most remarkable cultural experiences you will have, and it’s just a few hours from your door in Ottawa.
 Get on the train, get in your car, whatever way you need to come.
-Films that you won’t ever have another chance to see as many of the films we show don’t come back to theatres so take the opportunity to really expand your mind, your heart, your soul by seeing something that is going to move you and that you may never have another chance to see.
+Films that you won’t ever have another chance to see as many of the films we show don’t come back to theatres, so take the opportunity to really expand your mind, your heart, and your soul by seeing something that is going to move you and that you may never have another chance to see.
 We are fortunate that we are able to bring these films to Toronto and I think if you live within striking distance of Toronto, you should really take that opportunity if you possibly can.

-Thank you so much for your time and everything TIFF does year round, as a cinephile I really appreciate it.
+Thank you so much for your time and everything TIFF does year-round; as a cinephile, I really appreciate it.

-Thanks for your support Keith!
+Cameron Bailey: Thanks for your support Keith!